Self Employed Mortgages

 - Professionally-prepared accounts – While not mandatory, if you have your accounts prepared and signed off by a qualified accountant, your application carries more weight.
 You can still use other forms of income if you don’t use an accountant though.

-If you’re looking for a self-employed mortgage, it pays to deal with the experts.
-Experts like Integrity Mortgages.
-Contact us today to discuss self-employed mortgages and how we can help you.
+If you’re looking for a self-employed mortgage contact us today to discuss self-employed mortgages and how we can help you.

 You should be aware that the Financial Conduct Authority does not regulate some forms of buy to let mortgages.